-The Macedonia Media Leaders Program (MMLP) is a professional development program for journalists and media professionals from Macedonia.
-MMLP strives to strengthen media in Macedonia by working with media professionals in fostering leadership skills, developing media professionalism, and expanding professional networks.
+The Macedonia Media Leaders Program (MMLP) is a professional development program for journalists and media professionals from North Macedonia.
+MMLP strives to strengthen media in North Macedonia by working with media professionals in fostering leadership skills, developing media professionalism, and expanding professional networks.
 MMLP is funded by the Public Affairs Section of the U.S. Embassy in Skopje….

 Additional links on U.S. Education

 The Macedonian American Alumni Association is a nonpolitical, nonprofit and entirely private voluntary organization.
 The main objectives of the MAA Association is to bring together participants of U.S. Exchange Programs (Hubert Humphrey, William Fulbright, Ron Brown and other programs) in order to promote professional contacts and facilitate the exchange of ideas between Fellows and Alumni Associations of other countries.
 The Association has permanent contacts and regular cooperation with other Alumni Associations in the U.S. and around the world.
 It has a special relationship with the Institute of International Education (IIE) in Washington D.C, U.S.A which funds exchanges and coordinates alumni activity.
-The Association works directly with the Office of Public Affairs in the U.S. Embassy to carry out educational and cultural programs, including exchanges for U.S experts in Macedonia.
+The Association works directly with the Office of Public Affairs in the U.S. Embassy to carry out educational and cultural programs, including exchanges for U.S experts in North Macedonia.

 The Bureau of Educational and Cultural Affairs of the U.S. Department of State (ECA) invites alumni of ECA exchange programs with Central Europe and Eurasia to join State Exchange, the online community by and for alumni.